-A stem and leaf plots, also known as stem plots, is a technique to categorize either continuous or discrete values.
+A stem and leaf plot, also known as a stem plot, is a technique to categorize either continuous or discrete values.
 It is used to organize data as they are collected.

 Significance of Stem and Leaf Plot

 A stem and leaf plot was developed by John Tukey an American mathematician in 1977.
 Stem and leaf plots are some of the best ways to not only study but track information as well.
-Stem and leaf plots have been around for decades are like a cross between a histogram and a check sheet .
-The difference with this type of graph is that it preserves the actual data and also, it is most like a frequency distribution.
+Stem and leaf plots have been around for decades and are like a cross between a histogram and a check sheet.
+The difference with this type of graph is that it preserves the actual data as well as being the most like a frequency distribution.

 - Shows data in an organized way, so it can be analyzed easily.

-- Organizes data so it easy to compute the median, mode and quartiles.
+- Organizes data so it is easy to compute the median, mode, and quartiles.

 - Easy to compare different sets of data together at the same time.